Hyperdimensionals/clyphx_influencer_actions/README.md

 <i><b>Adjustments of 0 are not possible.</b></i>

-Due to the mechanics of this code - I partially blame the limited Live/ClyphX API, as well as perhaps my coding skill limits - The adjustment cannot be set to zero, so if you try and move the tempo back to the same tempo as the current scene's tempo, you may notice the next scene's BPM is unexpected.
+Due to the mechanics of this code - I partially blame the limited Live/ClyphX API, as well as perhaps my coding skill limits - The adjustment cannot be set to zero, so if you try and move the tempo back to the same tempo as the current scene's tempo, you may notice the next scene's adjusted BPM is unexpected.

-In this case, it is better to either move the tempo to very close to the scene's tempo (Even a fraction of a BPM away is fine), or simply turn off ADJBPM until it is needed again.
+In this case, it is better to either move the tempo to very close to the scene's tempo (Even a fraction of one BPM away), or simply turn off ADJBPM until it is needed again.

 <i><b>Action must be present on an xclip on any scene where adjustment is desired</b></i>

 If `ADJBPM;` is not present on a specific scene, this scene will not be adjusted.
 The `ADDALL` command is the current workaround.

 Suggestions or implementations addressing these limitations from others are always welcome.
+As well as detailed reports of when the BPM does not adjust properly.

 ## Compatability